-B. Special secured rights: Articles 46 to 48
+Special secured rights: Articles 46 to 48

 Special rights relate either to certain movables, whether they be tangible or intangible, or certain immovables.
-In most of the legal systems, such preferential rights are distinct from a pledge and a mortgage, even if, particularly in French Law, a pledge confers a special preferential right over a movable (cf. Art.
-83 of the 1967 French law).
-In German law, on the other hand, such preferential rights, conceived as statutory rights of pledge and permit the creditor to obtain a "separate settlement" (abgesonderte Befriedigung - cf. Secs.
-47 et deq.
-Bankruptcy Code) which withdraws from the bankruptcy the objects to which such rights relate.
+In most of the legal systems, such preferential rights are distinct from a pledge and a mortgage, even if, particularly in French law, a pledge confers a special preferential right over a movable (Art. of 1967, s.
+83).
+In German law, on the other hand, such preferential rights, conceived as statutory rights of pledge and lien, permit the creditor to obtain a 'separate settlement' (abgeson-derte Befriedigung - KO, s.
+47 et seq. which with-draws from the bankruptcy the objects to which such rights relate.
 The creditor can therefore pay himself out of the price of the object and is only bound to remit the surplus to the liquidator.